skitoo/django-gravatar/README.md

 ## Get it

-The best way to install Django Gravatar is use easy_install.
+The best way to install Django Gravatar is use pip.

 ```
-easy_install django-simple-gravatar
+pip install django-simple-gravatar
 ```

 If you prefer install it from source, grab the git repository from github and run setup.py